 Broma Bakery’s Olive Oil Cake, we subbed almond flour for regular flour.
 This cake is delicious.
 We usually make this in the summer and line the bottom of the pan with nectarines and use sliced nectarines in the recipe instead.
 However, in the fall and winter we have used citrus or pears and it’s incredible.
 Once we even used semolina with extra juicy nectarines (semolina absorbs way more liquid) and it turned out killer.
 However, be aware that using semolina will 100% change the consistency of the better because semolina absorbs a ton of liquid.

 Sohla’s Olive Oil Blondies for Food 52.
 First off, it’s Sohla.
 Second, there’s an entire Youtube video where Sohla and Ryan made these beauties together (RIP to Ry’s blondies).
 Make these, they’re delicious and store extremely well.

 We can't wait to see what you make.
 Shop our selection of high quality Italian EVOO today.

 You May Also Like…

 If you found this post valuable, please leave a comment!
-We love to hear from you and do respond to comments.
-And if you do bake with olive oil please don’t forget to tag us on Instagram and Facebook and use #EXAUoliveoil so we can repost!
+We love to hear from you.
+And if you do some baking please don’t forget to tag us on Instagram and Facebook and use #EXAUoliveoil so we can repost!